 These classes vary in the amount of direct contact with faculty members.
 All classes normally follow preestablished syllabi and require assigned papers and examinations.

 Requirements for class attendance are established by individual instructors.
 Though few formally take roll, all instructors expect you to be prompt and regular in your attendance at all scheduled class meetings.
 Most will try to be accommodating when family or work responsibilities force you to miss a class, but none will permit you to miss class regularly.
 Poor attendance will certainly result in your learning less from the class and earning a poor grade.
 Do not register for a weekend class if you cannot attend all class meetings.
 Online classes require consistent weekly participation in lieu of physical attendance.
+Students who have not had regular and substantive interaction in online classes by the posted deadline to drop without a “W” will be given an AW in the class.
+Petitions may allow reconsideration for continuing but are not automatic.

 In most traditional classes, the mode of instruction is a combination of lectures and class discussion with an emphasis on student-professor interaction.
 During the fall and spring semesters, classes generally meet one evening per week from 6:00 to 9:30.
 Summer classes usually require one Saturday meeting in addition to class meetings one night per week.